ronvanderheijden/openid-connect/README.md

 ```

 ### Publishing the config
+In case you want to change the default scopes, add custom claim sets or change the repositories, you can publish the openid config using:
 ```sh
 php artisan vendor:publish --tag=openid
 ```

-In this config, you can change the default scopes, add custom claim sets and change the repositories.

 ## Support
 Found a bug?
 Got a feature request?
 [Create an issue](https://github.com/ronvanderheijden/openid-connect/issues).